applethepeanut/ph-library/README.md

 - Moving on to the library operations, I considered separating the books from their status, this would allow book duplicates etc, but that's out of scope, so I'm keeping status as part of the book model.
 - I'm assuming that "if they are available in the library" means they're visible in searches, but not for borrowing.
 - Initially I had designed find books by ISBN to be a single book.
-I thin this is an error, but for time's sake, I'm leaving the implementation as it is for now so I can get to more interesting things.
+I think this may have been in error, but for time's sake, I'm leaving the implementation as it is for now so I can get to more interesting things.
+- To aid in borrowing and general repo ops, I added an id.

 ## Instructions